 4 | The Future of Esports Governance

-Amidst all this growth, it seems like the governance aspect of esports has been largely forgotten.
+Amidst all this growth, it seems like the governance side of esports has been largely forgotten.
 This article aims to be the first step towards a solution to this problem.
-First by identifying some of the current governance problems; this will focus on the current core providers of governance, the publisher and certain ethical issues that are prominent.
+First by identifying some of the current governance problems; this will focus on the current core providers of governance, the publisher, and certain ethical issues that are prominent.
 The second chapter will compare the role of governing authorities in traditional sports to how governance is taken care of in esports.
-Thirdly, this report will analyse the attempts at creating a Global Sports Organisation (GSO) for esports and their success.
+Thirdly, this report will analyze the attempts at creating an esports Global Sports Organisation (GSO) and their success.
 The final chapter will consist of recommendations for the future.

-Esports in this article will be defined as institutionalised tournaments, held for entertainment purposes, that have the participation of players whose primary form of income comes from their job as a professional gamer.
+Esports in this article will be defined as institutionalized tournaments, held for entertainment purposes, that have the participation of players whose primary form of income comes from their job as a professional gamer.

-This is a relatively narrow definition, which is necessary because not all of the issues outlined in this article are relevant for the lower levels of play, and there are issues unique to the lower levels of esports competition that do not occur on the professional level.
+This is a relatively narrow definition.
+This is because not all of the issues outlined in this article are relevant for the lower levels of play, and there are issues unique to the lower levels of esports competition that do not occur on the professional level.

 A concept that is brought up often in the article is that of legitimacy.
-Legitimacy is the acceptance of authority (Bodansky et al. 2012, 705).
+Legitimacy is the acceptance of authority (Bodansky, Brunnée, & Hey, 2012, p.
+705).
 In the article two different types of legitimacy are important.
 Firstly, input legitimacy.
 This is legitimacy based upon participants and consensus.
 The other form of legitimacy that will frequently be mentioned is output legitimacy.
-Output legitimacy is legitimacy based upon outcomes and results (Skogstad 2003, 321–22).
+Output legitimacy is legitimacy based upon outcomes and results (Skogstad, 2003, pp. 321–22).

 As an emerging sector, the esports industry does not yet have a unified source of governance.
 Instead, the main parties providing governance are the games publishers themselves, each only governing the esports scene of their respective games.